GastonMauroDiaz/rdemtools/README.md

 Vignette
 --------

-After install *rdemtool*, you can see the vignettes with:
+After install *rdemtools*, you can see the vignettes with:

 ``` r
 browseVignettes(package = "rdemtools")